Library · Article 09 · chronic inflammation

 Lab markers worth knowing

 High-sensitivity C-reactive protein (hs-CRP) is widely available and modestly informative.
-Persistently elevated values, in the absence of acute illness, point toward chronic inflammatory tone.
-Other markers your clinician may consider, depending on context, include erythrocyte sedimentation rate (ESR), interleukin-6 (IL-6), fibrinogen, and homocysteine.
-None of these is decisive on its own.
-Pattern over time, in conjunction with clinical assessment, is what matters.
-The Workbook discusses these in the lab-marker section.
+Persistently elevated values, in the absence of acute illness, point toward chronic inflammatory tone, and hs-CRP predicts cardiovascular events independently of cholesterol, which is part of why it is worth knowing.[3]
+Other markers a clinician may consider, depending on context, include erythrocyte sedimentation rate (ESR), interleukin-6 (IL-6), fibrinogen, and homocysteine.
+None is decisive on its own.
+Pattern over time, read alongside clinical assessment, is what matters.

-Inflammatory markers also fluctuate with acute illness, recent injury, and other transient factors.
-A single elevated value does not mean chronic disease.
+Inflammatory markers also fluctuate with acute illness, recent injury, and other transient factors, so a single elevated value does not mean chronic disease.
 A pattern of elevation across months does point toward terrain that warrants attention.
-This is the kind of conversation worth having with a clinician familiar with metabolic and lifestyle medicine.
+This is the kind of conversation worth having with a clinician familiar with metabolic and lifestyle medicine; the Workbook discusses these markers in its lab-marker section.

 Where this lives in The Health Protocol